 Why “Alma”?
-At CloudLinux, we have benefited from the dedicated, nourishing efforts of the Linux community – just like everyone else that relies on a Linux-powered OS.
+Open Source has always benefited from the dedicated, nourishing efforts of the Linux community – just like everyone else that relies on a Linux-powered OS.

-As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc. We will support future RHEL® releases by updating AlmaLinux OS.
+As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc and support from other sponsors.
 Ongoing development efforts are governed by the members of the community.

-CentOS-like distribution based on a precise RHEL clone
+CentOS-like distribution based as a precise RHEL clone

 Production-ready and stable, matching RHEL features 1:1